gindia/mkc/README.md

 # MKC
-A small script to init an empty project for C/Cpp under Microsoft Windows, using cl.exe compiler.
+A small script to init an empty project for C/C++ under Microsoft Windows, using cl.exe compiler.

 ## deps
 1. git (also uses lfs).
 1. python.
-1. GNU Make.

 ## How to use?
 1. make a folder and place the script in it.